lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ## What we learned?

-Delivering Carpentry workshops online afforded us with many opportunities, but also came with a price.
+Delivering Carpentry workshops online afforded us many opportunities but also came with a price.
-People without a stable Internet connection or a personal computer were largely excluded.
-Troubleshooting installation and setup issues was harder.
-On the other hand, people were quick to adapt to new ways of working and learn new technologies.
+The community's switch to online instruction largely excluded people without a stable Internet connection or a personal computer.
+Troubleshooting installation and setup issues proved more difficult.
+On the other hand, people quickly adapted to new ways of working and were facile at adopting new technologies.
 Online workshops can be as effective as in-person training with careful planning and preparation.
-We were able to draw from a much larger pool of remote instructors and helpers, and reach more learners.
-Less time was spent on room bookings, catering and travel - reducing some impacts on the environment.
+We could draw from a much larger pool of remote instructors and helpers and reach more learners.
+Less time was spent on room bookings, catering, and travel, reducing some environmental impacts.

 ### Things take longer online